dylansheffer/coursera-accessibility-issues-demo/README.md

 npm run start
 ```

-OR if you have Gatsby installed globally you can run:
+OR if you have Accessibility installed globally you can run:

 ```
 gatsby develop